All-Around Rifle Cartridges

 What is meant by an "all-around" rifle cartridge and what are the criteria for choosing one?
 These are the questions that must first be addressed.
 No doubt different authors will have different answers, but here is the way I look at these questions.

-By "all-around" rifle cartridge, I mean a hunting cartridge that can reasonably be used in a single rifle, with appropriate loads, for a wide variety of CXP2 and CXP3 class game.
-Game from the size of a small animal like a chamois up to large (at least 600 pound average live weight) thin-skinned game such as elk, waterbuck, wildebeest, or kudu.
+By "all-around" rifle cartridge, I mean a hunting cartridge that can reasonably be used in a single rifle, with appropriate loads, for a wide variety of Class 2 and Class 3 game.
+Game from the size of a small animal like a chamois (say 50 pounds) up to large (at least 600 pound average live weight) thin-skinned game such as elk, waterbuck, wildebeest, or kudu.
 Clearly, a cartridge perfect for the smallest species will not be perfect for the largest, so the final choice will almost certainly be overkill for chamois and too light to be ideal for elk or Scandinavian moose, but a hunter capable of good bullet placement should not be entirely out of place hunting either with a true all-around rifle.

 Further, the all-around cartridge should have an adequately flat trajectory to allow hunting in a variety of conditions, from deep woods to open plains or high mountains.
-This means it has to be at least a 250 yard big game cartridge (MPBR +/- 3") and handle spitzer bullets.
+This means it has to be at least a 250 yard big game cartridge (MPBR +/- 3").

 A bullet diameter between a minimum of .264" (6.5mm) and a maximum of .323" (8mm) is required.
 A bullet sectional density (SD) of .220 is sufficient for harvesting deer size game and a SD of about .260 or greater should give adequate penetration even on large thin-skinned game with appropriately constructed bullets.

 The master list of possible all-around cartridges